top of page

 If you live or have lived in Harold Hill, I would like to invite you to take part in the research.

 I am interested in speaking to adults across different generations, including people who have lived in Harold Hill since the estate was built, those who have moved to the area more recently, and people who have since moved away.
-Should you decide to take part in the research, you will be invited to take part in three interviews (but there is no obligation to take part in all three).
-These are:
+Should you decide to take part in the research, you will be invited to take part in an interview.
+This could be in your home, or a place of your choice, and can be informed by photographs or objects that you might choose to discuss.

 About me